raphaeldiscky/go-micro-commerce/deployments/k8s/README.md

 # Kubernetes Deployments - GitOps

-This directory contains Kubernetes manifests for deploying the go-micro-commerce platform using **ArgoCD GitOps** with an industry-standard hybrid pattern.
+This directory contains Kubernetes manifests for deploying the go-micro-commerce platform using **ArgoCD GitOps**.

 ## Architecture Overview